nik-contrib/knus/README.md

 # Repo Maintenance

 In brief, I'll be around to review and merge PRs, but I may not have much time to fix issues / write code myself.
-I'm currently working on a successor to `knus` in the form of `facet-kdl` (which will greatly reduce the burden of maintenance by reusing `kdl-rs`s parsing code and `facet`s derive macro).
+I'm currently working on a successor to `ferrishot_knus` in the form of `facet-kdl` (which will greatly reduce the burden of maintenance by reusing `kdl-rs`s parsing code and `facet`s derive macro).

 In the meantime, I'm very happy to take on co-maintainers so that I'm not a single point of failure when it comes to merging PRs.
-That way I can be safely hit by a bus, and the `knus` community can carry on without another fork!
+That way I can be safely hit by a bus, and the `ferrishot_knus` community can carry on without another fork!

 # About KDL